 Diesen Beitrag gibt es auch auf Deutsch

-These simple but gorgeous rustic Easter candles require minimal ingredients and can be made in less than 30 minutes!
+These simple but gorgeous rustic Easter candles require minimal ingredients and are incredibly easy to make.

 Easter is definitely going to be different this year.
 There won’t be any large gatherings for elaborate brunches or even attending a church service.
 While our every day lives have been changed quite drastically for the time being, there is no reason why we cannot make the best of the situation and celebrate Easter nonetheless.
 Granted it might not be the same as we celebrate every year, but why not celebrate differently this year?